AVSystem/developer-zone/docs/LwM2M_Client/ESP32/M5Stick.md

 ## Upgrade device firmware over the air

-To perform a FOTA upgrade, you need an established connection between the M5StickC and Coiote DM (see instructions above).
+To perform a FOTA upgrade, you need an established connection between the M5StickC and {{ short_name }} (see instructions above).

 ### Build new firmware version